amilajack/project-checklist/README.md

 * Examples
   * [Figma](http://figma.com), a vector graphics editor, gained users by allowing [Sketch](http://sketchapp.com) users to import Sketch files into Figma
   * [Laravel](http://laravel.com) onboarded many [Rails](https://rubyonrails.org) users by providing terminology and conventions that were similar to [Rails](https://rubyonrails.org)

+In general, you can't expect your users to _engage_ in your project if the barriers are as high for them as they were for you as the original developer.

+Can your development environment be _easily_ replicated by your users?
+Can they build your software and get started as easily as you can as the upstream developer?
+Think cross-platform: can someone on a Mac, or Linux, or Windows Subsystem for Linux build and use your software?
+And do you show the build status for all of those platforms?
+What about someone doing that in a VM?
+Or a container?
+Or a different version of Python?
+Or with no `sudo` access?

 ## 🧹 Code Conventions and Infrastructure